hotoo/hotoo/README.md

 👨‍💻 I'm watching jobs on fullstack and frontend developer.

-📧 Contact me by hotoo.cn[AT]gmail.com
+📧 Contact me by hotoo.cn[AT]gmail.com please.

 🦮 Keep it simple, and stupid.<br/>